Skip to main content

 Updated by Steven Silverstone

-If you’re not receiving notifications for your pull requests (PRs), or you can’t find them in your LinearB Metrics or Activity views, the PRs may be excluded from tracking.
-This article outlines the most common reasons why a PR might not appear and how to resolve each issue.
+If you’re not receiving notifications for your pull requests (PRs), or you can’t find them in the Metrics or Activity views, those PRs may be excluded from tracking.
+This article outlines the most common reasons and how to resolve each one.

 Symptoms

-• No notifications are generated on pull requests
+• No notifications are generated for pull requests

-• PRs are missing from the Metrics tab and/or the Activity feed
+• Pull requests are missing from the Metrics tab and/or the Activity feed

 PR has no meaningful commits

-What it means: If the branch behind the PR contains only commits that are considered non-meaningful, LinearB will exclude the PR from tracking.
-A “non-meaningful” commit is one that doesn’t reflect original development work or real code changes.
+If the branch behind the PR contains only non-meaningful commits, LinearB excludes the PR from tracking.
+A non-meaningful commit does not represent original development or real code changes.

 1. Author ≠ Committer

-Commits where the person who wrote the code (Author) is different from the person who committed it (Committer) may be excluded.
+Commits where the code author differs from the committer may be excluded.
+Common examples include:

-• A patch written by one developer and committed by another.
+• Patches written by one developer and committed by another

-• Commits made by CI systems or bots on behalf of developers.
+• Commits created by CI systems or bots on behalf of developers

 2. The commit is a merge commit

-Merge commits are excluded because they consolidate changes that have already been counted from previous commits.
+Merge commits are excluded because they consolidate work already counted in earlier commits.

 4. No substantial code or file changes

-Commits that include only formatting, whitespace, or other non-functional updates may be skipped.
+Commits containing only formatting, whitespace, or other non-functional changes may be skipped.

-If a branch contains only non-meaningful commits, the entire branch—and its PR—will be ignored.
+If a branch contains only non-meaningful commits, the entire branch—and its pull request—will be ignored.

 Do the following:

-• Ensure your commits include meaningful code or file changes.
+• Ensure commits include meaningful code or file changes

-• Avoid rebasing or squashing in ways that change authorship unless necessary.
+• Avoid rebasing or squashing in ways that alter authorship unless required

-• Confirm that the contributors involved are not on the excluded list.
+• Verify contributors are not on the excluded list

-• Review your CI processes to ensure bots aren’t committing code that should be attributed to developers.
+• Review CI processes to ensure bots are not committing code that should be attributed to developers

 PR comes from an excluded branch

-What it means: Your PR may be ignored if its source or target branch matches a branch exclusion rule configured in your workspace settings.
+The PR may be ignored if its source or target branch matches an exclusion rule configured in your Git settings.

 Do the following:

-1. In LinearB, check the Branch Exclusion Settings under Git settings.
+1. Review the Branch Exclusion Settings under Git settings in LinearB

 See: Excluding Branches and Files from Git Metrics Dashboards

-Do the following: If you think a contributor was excluded by mistake, contact your internal admin or LinearB support to review the exclusion list.
+If you believe a contributor was excluded by mistake, contact your internal administrator or reach out to LinearB Support to review the exclusion list.

 PR is in draft mode

-What it means: Draft PRs are ignored by LinearB until they’re marked as Ready for Review.
+Draft pull requests are ignored by LinearB until they are marked as Ready for Review.

 PR is not merged

-What it means: Some LinearB metrics only include merged PRs, so if a PR is still open or was closed without merging, it may not show up.
+Some LinearB metrics include only merged PRs.
+PRs that are still open or were closed without merging may not appear.

 Do the following:

-• For metrics that track open PRs, check the relevant filters and time ranges
+• For metrics that track open PRs, review the selected filters and time ranges

-What it means: If your organization has set up project filters—like only tracking certain repositories or branches—the PR may fall outside those filters.
+If your organization tracks only specific repositories or branches, the PR may fall outside that scope.

 Do the following:

-• Review your team’s Project Tracker or Git settings.
+• Review your Project Tracker or Git settings

-• Ensure the PR’s repo and branch are included in your tracking scope
+• Ensure the PR’s repository and branch are included in the tracking scope

 PR was created before Git integration

 This is expected behavior.
-Older PRs will not appear retroactively.
+Older PRs will not appear in LinearB.

-If none of these solutions resolve your issue, please reach out to LinearB Support with details about the missing PR.
+If none of these solutions resolve the issue, contact LinearB Support and include details about the missing pull request.

 How did we do?